coq/coq/doc/sphinx/practical-tools/coqide.rst

-governed by files such as ``settings.ini`` and ``gtk.css`` in ``$XDG_CONFIG_HOME/gtk-3.0`` or files in ``$HOME/.themes/NameOfTheme/gtk-3.0``, as well as the environment variable ``GTK_THEME`` (search on internet for the various possibilities).
+governed by files such as ``settings.ini`` and ``gtk.css`` in ``$XDG_CONFIG_HOME/gtk-3.0`` or files in ``$HOME/.themes/NameOfTheme/gtk-3.0``, as well as the environment variable ``GTK_THEME`` (search the internet for the various possibilities).

-The fourth section is for customizing the editor.
+The `Editor` section is for customizing the editor.
 It includes in particular the ability to activate an Emacs mode named micro-Proof-General (use the Help menu to know more about the available bindings).

-The next section is devoted to file management: you may configure automatic saving of files, by periodically saving the contents into files named `#f#` for each opened file `f`.
+The `Files` section is devoted to file management: you may configure automatic saving of files, by periodically saving the contents into files named `#f#` for each opened file `f`.
 You may also activate the *revert* feature: in case a opened file is modified on the disk by a